 Zerviate is an ophthalmic solution administered as a single drop into the affected eye twice daily.
 Common side effects include eye redness (ocular hyperemia), pain at instillation site, and reduced clarity of vision (visual acuity).

-Development History and FDA Approval Process for Zerviate
+Development Timeline for Zerviate